Investor AcceleratorClick for Events

 Phase 1: Being an Investor & Startup Investment Vehicles

 What does being an investor mean?
 And what are the different requirements and options for being an investor?
-During the first three weeks of the program cohort participants will learn about:
+During the first three weeks of the program, participants will learn about financial requirements, the impact of women investors on the startup & investing ecosystem, Different types of investors, and legal structures & tax implications for investment options.

 Phase 2: Managing and Evaluating Deal Flow